rfmanz/stuff/Learning/ML.md

             1. i.e. 95%
             2. 97% (+2% absolute or 2/95 +2.1% relative accuracy improvement)
             [This might be useful for explaining model accuracy to business.
 "We've achieved a x% improvement on the baseline model/pre existing model"]

 3. Solution
+    - Interpretability
+    - Volume of historical data
+    - Requirement in production
+    - Accuracy